 Capturing the energy and memorable moments at a party via photographs can be challenging, but that can be its own reward.
 It’s a challenge to stay in the moment and enjoy the party while also capturing photos in a memorable and striking way that tells the story of the day.
 In this guide, we’ll share 20 tips that will help you to figure out how to make your photos stand out from the crowd.
 Whether you’re a beginner or a seasoned pro at event photography, these tips and techniques will keep you ready and equipped to deal with photographing the events of the night and come away with images that will leave a lasting impression on everyone who attended.

-This series of tips is for compact digital camera users who want to make sure that everyone else ogles at your pictures.
-The first few tips are about your camera, the rest are tips about technique.
+This series of tips is mainly for compact digital camera users who want to make sure that everyone else ogles at your pictures.
+However, the principles stay the same for mobile photography, or if you’re using a proper camera.
+The first few tips are about your camera, the remainder are tips about your technique as a photographer.

 Tips to Make Your Party Photography Distinctive